danbev/danbev/README.md

 Work at Element Labs Inc on [lmstudio.ai](https://lmstudio.ai/).
-Interested in IoT, security, and AI/ML.
+Interested in AI/ML, IoT, and security.